istio/istio.io/content/docs/tasks/policy-enforcement/rate-limiting.md

     $ istioctl create -f samples/bookinfo/kube/route-rule-reviews-v3.yaml
     ```

-> If you have conflicting rule that you set in previous tasks,
+> If you have a conflicting rule that you set in previous tasks,
 use `istioctl replace` instead of `istioctl create`.

 ## Rate limits

-Istio enables users to rate limit traffic to a service.
+Istio enables you to rate limit traffic to a service.

 Consider `ratings` as an external paid service like Rotten Tomatoes® with
 `1qps` free quota.
 Using Istio we can ensure that `1qps` is not breached.